Education - Cosmetologists

 Public/Private cosmetology schools

-In Maryland, cosmetology schools are regulated by other state entities.
-The role of the Board of Cosmetology in you opening your school is to review and approve the curriculum that you plan to teach.
+In Maryland, cosmetology schools are regulated by the Maryland Higher Education Commission.
+The Board of Cosmetologists' role in opening your school is limited to reviewing and approving the curriculum you intend to offer.

 You will need to start the process with MHEC (Maryland Higher Education Commission) 410-767-3300 to open a Private Career School.